Data Study • December 2024

 Job Outlook: Diverging Trajectories

 Job outlook data from the Bureau of Labor Statistics Employment Projections reveals a stark divide between AI-aligned and traditional roles.
-This matters for long-term career planning: roles with declining demand typically see compressed wage growth as supply exceeds openings.
+This matters for long-term career planning: roles with declining demand see compressed wage growth as supply exceeds openings.

 Data Scientist Employment Growth